nickgamb/mindgardenai-site/src/pages/blog/2024-09-11-lets-build-a-bci.md

 ![Assembled Frame](/img/img_0272.jpg)

-> **Time-Saving Tip:** Printing the UltraCortex can take 48 hours or more.
+> **Time-Saving Tip:** Printing the Ultracortex can take 48 hours or more.
 While you wait, proceed to the next steps to prepare for assembly.

 ### 3. Printing Electrode Screws and Mounts